Testing Ising Models: Introduction

-{\bf \em E. Our Main Lower Bound.} The proof of our linear lower bound applies Le Cam's method \cite{LeCam73}.
-Our construction is inspired by Paninski's lower bound for uniformity testing \cite{Paninski08}, which involves pairing up domain elements and jointly perturbing their probabilities.
-This style of construction is ubiquitous in univariate testing lower bounds.
-A naive application of this approach would involve choosing a fixed matching of the nodes and randomly perturbing the weight of the edges, which leads to an $\Omega(\sqrt{n})$ lower bound.
-We analyze a construction of a similar nature as a warm-up for our main lower bound, while also proving a lower bound for uniformity testing on product distributions over a binary alphabet (which are a special case of the Ising model where no edges are present), see Theorem~\ref{thm:product-lb}.
-To achieve the linear lower bound, we instead consider a \emph{random} matching of the nodes.
+To achieve a linear lower bound, we instead consider a \emph{random} matching of the nodes.
 The analysis of this case turns out to be much more involved due to the complex structure of the probability function which corresponds to drawing $k$ samples from an Ising model on a randomly chosen matching.
 Indeed, our proof turns out to have a significantly combinatorial flavor, and we believe that our techniques might be helpful for proving stronger lower bounds in combinatorial settings for multivariate distributions.
 Our analysis of this construction is tight, as uniformity testing on forests can be achieved with $O(n)$ samples.
-We believe that a super-linear lower bound would be very interesting, but also quite difficult to obtain.
-Proving our linear lower bound already required a very careful analysis for a relatively simple construction, and an improved lower bound would require analyzing a distribution over dense constructions, for which an improved structural understanding is needed.
-A further technical discussion of this lower bound is in Section~\ref{sec:lbtech}, see Section~\ref{sec:lb} and Theorem~\ref{thm:linear-lb} for a formal statement and full analysis of our main lower bound.
-As mentioned before, we also show that the sample complexity must depend on $\b$ and $h$ in certain cases, see Theorem~\ref{thm:bh-lb} for a formal statement.